TreyWheeler/MigrationReport/README.md

 ## 5. Update Metadata (if needed)
 - `main.json` already lists the country.
 Only edit it if the filename changed (it shouldn’t in an update).
 If you touched `main.json`, keep formatting consistent.
+- When you add a city, place it inside the parent country’s `cities` array in `main.json` and keep the city’s report file in `reports/` with a clear `{country}_{city}_report.json` naming convention.
+Cities inherit the same evaluation keys as countries, so the JSON structure should mirror the national reports.

 ## 6. Final Review for Commit Readiness
 1. Ensure your diff shows only the intended score/text changes plus the `version` field.